-In accordance with section 41 of the Heritage Act 2017, the following recommendations have been made to the Heritage Council of Victoria by the Executive Director, Heritage Victoria:
+In accordance with section 41 of the Heritage Act 2017, the Heritage Council of Victoria causes notice of the following recommendations made by the Executive Director, Heritage Victoria, to be published:

-The following places have been recommended for amendment in the Victorian Heritage Register:
+The Executive Director has recommended that the following places should be included in the Victorian Heritage Register:

 Any person or body may make a written submission to the Heritage Council in relation to a recommendation of the Executive Director above.

-Further information on how to make a submission and the Registration Hearing process is available under Registration Reviews.
+Further information on how to make a submission and the Registration Hearing process is available under Registration Hearings.

 All written submissions will be treated as public documents.
 While the Heritage Council will endeavour to respect any privacy wishes of which it is informed, it is bound by the Freedom of Information Act 1982.
 Please expect your submission to be freely and wholly available to anyone seeking access to it.